Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 (Notice I used some Astro templating to print the tasks list, to show you how I used this feature).

-You can also ask for some information to the user in a prompt, using hx-prompt:
+You can also ask the user for some information in a prompt, using hx-prompt:

 <button hx-delete="/project" hx-prompt="Enter the project name to confirm">